zendesk/delivery_boy/README.md

 ##### `ssl_client_cert_key_password`

-A password for PEM encoded client cert to use with an SSL connection.
+The password required to read the ssl_client_cert_key.
+Must be used in combination with ssl_client_cert_key.

 #### SASL Authentication and authorization